 Bond wears a French blue semi-solid cotton shirt with white buttons down the front placket.
 His cuffs are rounded with a single button and edge stitching.
 The collar is left open with the top two buttons of the shirt undone.
 It’s almost definitely the same shirt from the DB5 sequence earlier.

 The trousers are sand-colored Brioni Snello wool khakis.
-They are triple-reverse pleated (hello, ’90s!), which is an excessive amount of pleats (some may say one too many… as a flat front advocate I say three too many), but there’s no denying that it would make that initial leap over the side of the yacht much easier.
+They are triple-reverse pleated (hello, ’90s!), which is an excessive amount of pleats, but there’s no denying that the extra roominess over his hips would make Bond’s initial leap over the side of the yacht much easier.

 The trousers’ side pockets are slanted with edge stitching, and there is a jetted right rear pocket that closes with a button.
 The bottoms are cuffed with standard size turn-ups, and they break high over his shoes.
-His belt is brown leather with a gold or brass clasp.
+His belt is brown leather with a gold-toned single-prong buckle.

-More points are awarded to this outfit for matching the belt to the shoes.
+More points are awarded to this outfit for matching the belt to the shoes, with tan socks continuing the trouser leg line into his footwear.
 Through a special product placement deal, GoldenEye landed several pairs of Church’s shoes for Bond.
 The pair featured in this and the earlier DB5 sequence are Church’s Chetwynd shoes, a pair of full brogue oxfords in “walnut brown” Nevada leather.
 More information about these shoes can be found on James Bond Lifestyle.